 This fact is so cool!
 What does the Hydrogen Bomb have to do with the stock market?
 Not a lot, but you can find things about it by looking at stock market valuations.

-In the 1950s, the United States was researching the Hydrogen Bomb (or Thermonuclear Bomb).
+In the 1950s, the United States researched the Hydrogen Bomb (or Thermonuclear Bomb).
 Physicists were forbidden to reveal which fuel they used for it.
 But a lot of people were curious about it.

 A professor of economics, Armen Alchian, discovered that they used Lithium as fuel.
 He saw that during the tests, the stock price of Lithium Corp rose significantly.
 This company saw a return of 461% during the primary year of the experiment!